liiora/QuickHeal/README.md

   **1.19**<Br>
 - Paladin : Integration of Holy Shock logic with the "/qh hot" macro
 - Paladin : Holy Shock now use a rank system to limit overheal, updated from 1.17.2 values
+- Paladin : Divine Favor is taken in account for holy shock effectiveness
 - Paladin : Holy Shock is now usable while moving